The ABC's of Public Relations

 As a publicist, you (and your client) have to "earn" the respect of the media in order to gain press exposure.
 Marketing and advertising professionals, on the other hand, are tasked with getting people to buy something, typically with advertising campaigns.
 Advertising campaigns result in media exposure in say, The New York Times which always runs ads from fashion designer Ralph Lauren.
-These ads cost money.
-But a profile piece about the head of men's ready to wear at Ralph Lauren costs nothing.
+These ads are expensive.
+But a profile piece about the head of men's ready-to-wear at Ralph Lauren costs nothing.

 Public Relations Tools

 Here are some of the tried-and-true communications tools to keep in your PR toolbox: